 Azerbaijani oil price rises in world market

-The price of one barrel of Azerbaijani oil branded "Azeri Light" in the world market has increased by $0.95, or 1.07%, to $89.84, Azernews reports.
+In the global market, the price of one barrel of Azerbaijani oil branded as "Azeri Light" amounted to $90.35, increasing by 0.59% or $0.53 per barrel, Azernews reports.

-According to auction results, the price of September futures for Brent oil amounted to $85.74.
+The price of September futures for "Brent" crude oil amounted to $85.03 per barrel.

-In this year's state budget of Azerbaijan, the average price of one barrel of oil is calculated at $75.
+The average price of one barrel of oil for Azerbaijan's state budget this year is calculated at $75 per barrel.

-It should be noted that the lowest price of "Azeri Light" oil was recorded on April 21, 2020, at $15.81, and the maximum price was recorded in July 2008, at $149.66.
-In Azerbaijan, oil is mainly produced under the agreement for the development of the "Azeri-Chirag-Gunashli" (ACG) fields block.
-The State Oil Company of Azerbaijan (SOCAR) holds a 25% share in this agreement.
+It is worth noting that the lowest price for "Azeri Light" oil was recorded on April 21, 2020 ($15.81), while its highest price was noted in July 2008 ($149.66).
+Oil in Azerbaijan is primarily extracted under a contract framework known as the "Azeri-Chirag-Gunashli" (ACG) block.
+Under this contract, the State Oil Company of Azerbaijan Republic (SOCAR) holds a 25% share.

 ---